garciart/network-automation/README.md

 ![WIC Modules](img/a21a.png)

-For WAN Interface Cards (WICs), we have three slots, but only two options:
+For WAN Interface Cards (WICs), you have three slots, but only two options:

 - WIC-1T One port serial module (DB60, Cisco 60-pin "5-in-1" connector )